-Students must earn a grade of B or higher in the initial course taken as a non-matriculated student in order to qualify to take additional course(s) as a non-matriculated student.
+Students must earn a grade of B- or higher in the initial course taken as a non-matriculated student in order to qualify to take additional course(s) as a non-matriculated student.
 Non-matriculated students are permitted to earn a maximum of 9 credits, however, students wishing to take more than 6 credits must meet one of the following two conditions:

-- Formally apply to a program and submit all required documentation (transcripts, letters of recommendation, GRE scores, if applicable) prior to enrollment in a 3rd course taken as a non-matriculated student; or - Show evidence to the satisfaction of the Admissions and Recruitment Manager that they have no intention of matriculating into a JCPH program because they are taking JCPH courses for personal development or professional enhancement; and sign a statement to that effect.
+- Formally apply to a program and submit all required documentation (transcripts, letters of recommendation, GRE scores, if applicable) prior to enrollment in a 3rd course taken as a non-matriculated student; or - Show evidence to the satisfaction of the Admissions and Recruitment Manager that they have no intention of matriculating into a JCPH program because they are taking JCPH courses for personal development or professional enhancement.